How is the writing of insurance contracts regulated in your jurisdiction?

 How are sales of insurance supervised or controlled?

-Insurers are permitted to solicit and procure insurance business either directly though their sales executives or through licensed insurance agents and intermediaries.
+Insurers are permitted to solicit and procure insurance business either directly though their sales executives or through licensed insurance agents and insurance intermediaries.
 Insurers are prohibited from engaging unlicensed persons for soliciting and procuring insurance business or for providing introductions or leads.

 To what extent is it possible to actively market the sale of insurance into your jurisdiction on a cross border basis and are there specific or additional rules pertaining to distance selling or online sales of insurance?